koitsu/tcecosystem-guide/content/thorswap/tracking-a-swap.md

 If you aren't sure which provider/path you used for your swap, you will need to try each of them until you find it.
 This can be a little confusing, especially in cases where THORChain RUNE is involved.

+## Flashnet procedure

+1. In THORSwap, click the Transaction History button in the upper right, then choose View Details on your transaction
+1. Copy the **Transaction ID** at the bottom of the details window
+1. Visit the [Flashnet explorer]
+1. In the search box, paste the transaction ID obtained in the previous step
+1. If you swap was done through Flashnet, you should be shown details of your swap
+1. If your swap is not found, try the next provider below

 ## Harbor procedure

 1. In THORSwap, click the Transaction History button in the upper right, then choose View Details on your transaction